Lakshmi-Ganesan/js-file/README.md

-# js-file
+# html-file
-contains all javasript file
+contains all html file